 Playstyle: Ranged FPS

-How it works: You shoot standard arrows.
-To do damage, you need to rely on the “Impale” mechanic, which stores damage and releases it later.
-Without magic, you lose the ability to freeze or shock enemies for defense.
+How it works: Shoot standard arrows.
+To do damage, you rely on the “Impale” mechanic (stores damage and releases it later).
+Without elemental damage, you lose freeze and shock for defense.

 Advice: Do not play this as your first build.
-You need a weapon with very high physical damage numbers, which is rare and costs a lot of gold.
+You need a weapon with very high physical damage — those are rare and expensive.

 - + good for bossing if you have infinite money